ninadgawad/ninadgawad/README.md

 ### Currently Spending my spare time:
-- 💻 Learning LLM models and leveraging AI assistant tools for improving developement efficiency
+- 💻 Learning how to build apps using LLM models and leveraging AI code assistant tools for improving developer efficiency and delivery greater ROI.
+[LangChain](https://www.langchain.com/)
 - 🛠️ Enjoy IoT Coding using python, Web 3.0 using [Solidity](https://soliditylang.org/), [Qiskit](https://qiskit.org/) for Quantum algorithm developement and developing apps on block chain
 - 🚀 Exploring new technologies like **Big Data** for Data Management Goevrance and analytics using Spark/Scala/Java/Python
 - 🌟 Knowledge of **AI/ML** and completed **Natural Language Processing** Course from Coursera